-- Lido island: have a swim during summer in the Adriatic sea or rent a bike, or join the golf and Tennis clubs.
+Lido island: have a swim during summer in the Adriatic sea or rent a bike, or join the golf and Tennis clubs.

 - Take a boat the the others islands: Burano, Murano, Torcello.

 - Have a Spritz at Rialto Mercato on one of the many bars/restaurants at around 19h-20h.
 You will see there some real venetians standing up sipping their drinks.
 (I would prefer Ancorra)

 - Schiavi (in rio San Trovaso, near Accademia), taste wonderful tramezzini & finger food.
 It's also the Venetian wine bar!

-- Vino Vero (North near Scuola Grande della Misericordia), amazing bio Wines, over a small quiet canal.
-Venice new secret spot!
-NO spritz, only good wines and futuristic cichettis.
+- Vino Vero (North near Scuola Grande della Misericordia), amazing bio wines, over a small quiet canal.
+Venice coolest low key spot!
+NO spritz at all served here, only good wines and futuristic cichettis.

 DRINKS AT NIGHT

 - To have a drink at night: Campo San Margherita is the place where at night all students gather.
 It's a huge campo filed with restaurants and bars (also good for Aperitivo) (I would prefer Caffe Rosso).

 - Fondamente della Misericordia (and its 2 parallel canals) are full or restaurant and bars.
 Best one is Vino vero. very small.
 Buy your drink and hang out in the streets.

 - Watch the sun set from the Hilton terrace in Giudecca island.
 Have one of the highest point of view of the city.